Traffic Stop Etiquette

 A good practice is to keep your hands on the steering wheel.
 Keeping them at “ten and two” isn’t just for driving.
 Lastly, if you are stopped at night, remember it is harder for us to make out certain movements in the vehicle until we approach the window.
 We are not being rude, when we shine our flashlights in your vehicles.
 We are just ensuring our safety.
 REMEMBER, NEVER EXIT YOUR VEHICLE, UNLESS THE OFFICER INSTRUCTS YOU TO DO SO!!!

 After the officer takes your documents, they will go back to their patrol car.
 The officer will be looking at things such as license status and the driver’s history.
-STAY IN THE VEHICLE!!!
+STAY IN THE VEHICLE!
 Even if you found that illusive insurance card the officer asked for.
-Advise him/her that you found it upon their return to your vehicle, though you shouldn’t be rummaging around in your vehicle as mentioned earlier, unless instructed to do so.
+Advise them that you found it upon their return to your vehicle, though you shouldn’t be rummaging around in your vehicle as mentioned earlier, unless instructed to do so.

 If you get a ticket, the officer should explain to you the options you have for handling it (paying it, traffic school or scheduling a court date).
 Once everything is done, make sure you put your blinker on and merge back into traffic safely.